 Laboratory sessions will begin promptly at indicated start times.
 Students should be prepared in specified lab attire prior to the beginning of the lab.
 Changing areas are available in the restrooms located near the Program classrooms and laboratories.
-Appropriate lab attire consists of loose fitting athletic shorts and shirts, open back swim suits, sports bras, or open back halter top undershirts.
+Lab clothing must consist of athletic shorts, t-shirts, tank tops, sports bras/swim suit tops, and cover up clothing.
+Athletic shorts must be finger-tip length or longer and must fit loosely in order to allow easy accessibility of the entire leg.
+Sports bras/swim suit tops must be able to open fully in the back and neck but must be modest in covering the breast.
+Lab clothing should cover private body parts and undergarments should be worn at all times.
 Clothing to cover up should be worn between lab activities.
 Students should be prepared to expose the entire treatment area.
 Privacy and modesty will be respected and maintained as appropriate draping methods will be used.
-Additionally, students should be prepared for lab with appropriate textbooks, notes, materials, and/or print outs.
-The laboratories should be kept clean at all times.
+Additionally, students should be kept clean at all times.
 Plinths, mats, treatment tables, and treatment equipment utilized must be sanitized daily after use.
 Soiled linen should be placed in the soiled linen hamper identified (Program Infection Control Policy).